MouradElHamri/OTP/README.md

 pip3 install numpy pandas POT
 ```

-Finally, it is recommend to use `Python 3.8` from [Anaconda](https://www.anaconda.com/) distribution.
+It is recommend to use `Python 3.8` from [Anaconda](https://www.anaconda.com/) distribution.
 All the codes for the article are tested on macOS Big Sur Version 11.2.3

 ## Usage